loreabad6/Earthflows_R/README.md

 # Earthflows_R
 Calculate terrain derivatives for Earthflow detection.
 The workflow mainly uses RSAGA.
-The main documentation of the work can be found here: [place_holder_for_html_file].
+The main documentation of the work can be found here: [Terrain derivatives documentation](https://loreabad6.github.io/Earthflows_R/terrain_derivatives.html).